 MacRumors encourages blood and platelet donation for a simple reason: it saves lives.
 This page summarizes information for potential donors.
 For discussion of all aspects of blood and platelet donations (procedures, the need for donations, eligibility requirements, national differences, news, and controversies) see the MacRumors forums.
 Not everyone is eligible to donate.
 If you are not eligible yourself we ask that you help us spread the word and get other people to donate.
 There's no gift you can give that's more valuable and more appreciated than the gift of life to someone in need.

-Why donations are so important
+Why blood and platelet donations are so important

 About 1 in 3 people will need blood or platelets sometime during their lives.
 Over 80% of people will need a transfusion by age 75.
-Someone somewhere needs blood every 3 seconds.
+Someone somewhere needs blood every few seconds.
 It could even turn out to be you!

 Blood and platelets can't be manufactured.
 They come only from people.
 Donated blood and platelets save the lives of patients who are injured, undergoing surgery, or have diseases that cause low blood counts.
 Their lives depend on the generosity of other people.
 By donating you can save someone's child, sibling, spouse, parent, grandparent, or friend.